cbrummitt/Rocket_token_bot_tutorial/README.md

 ## :fast_forward: Key takeaways

 1. [Install and set up Rocket.Chat](#installing-and-setting-up-rocketchat):
-	- [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on your smartphone :iphone: or computer :computer:
+	- Either [:arrow_down: download the Rocket.Chat app](https://rocket.chat/download) on your smartphone :iphone: or computer :computer: or use a web browser from any device.
-	- Enter the server name sent to you in an email
+	- Enter the server name sent to you in an email: it will look like `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email).
-	- Create a username and password
+	- Log in using the username and password sent to you via email.
 1. [Public channels](#understanding-channels) are like a coffeeshop or a market: a public place to meet and discuss.
 [Private groups](#understanding-channels) are like a secret meeting with your closest advisors.
 1. [Create your own public channel](#create-a-public-channel-for-your-business-project) about your business idea.
 	* Put `p-` at the beginning of the channel name to mark it as a **p**roject.
 Give the channel a descriptive name such as `p-urban-farm`.
 	* [:pushpin: Pin](#pushpin-pinning-messages) your most important messages so that people can quickly understand your business project and help improve it.
 1. Find other projects and try to help them with their business ideas.
 They may thank you with a token that could win you a prize! :money_with_wings:
 1. Reward entrepreneurs who have given the most useful comments on your business idea by [giving them tokens](#tokens).
-1. Create public channels for general topics that you want to discuss with others, such as `#apps` and `#agriculture`.
+1. Create public channels for general topics that you want to discuss with others, such as `#apps` and `#marketing`.
 Announce the channel to everyone in `#general`.
 1. [Mention](#mention-someone-to-get-their-attention-wave) other users by writing `@name` to notify them.
 Use [emojis](#say-it-with-an-emoji-grin) to enliven your messages. :smiley: :sparkles: :tada:
 1. Confused about using Rocket.Chat? :confused: Ask for help in the channel `#rocket-help` or look for answers in the [official Rocket.Chat documentation](https://rocket.chat/docs/user-guides/).

 ---

 ## Installing and setting up Rocket.Chat

+You can use Rocket.Chat through an app or by simply opening a webpage in a web browser.

 1. [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on as many devices as you want (Android, iOS, Mac, Windows, Linux).
 2. Open the app and **enter the server name** that we sent to you via email.
 The server name looks like `<server-name>.rocket.chat`.
 Press <kbd>CONNECT</kbd>.